 Jonathan Pylypchuk, Feel Lost and I Miss My Parents, 2011, mixed media.
 All images courtesy the artist and China Art Objects Galleries.

-China Art Objects Galleries has moved to a temporary space.
-Open by appointment only through the Summer.
+China Art Objects Galleries has moved to a temporary location.